waltonjw/wildfire-camera-pilot/README.md

 2. High-speed wireless data networks such as SpaceX's Starlink or terrestrial-based 5G networks provided by companies such as TMobile, Verizon,  AT&T, and others.
 Point-to-point microwave, while not a new technology, has dropped in price considerably as well and should also be included in this class of technology.
 3. AI-based image and video classification engines which can automatically identify wildfires from telemetry streams, with acceptable false-positive and false-negative rates.
-4. Concurrent computing infrastructure, such as services offered by AWS and Microsoft Azure which can execute image classification, at scale, and in real time, across multiple streams and escalate potential fires to human operators in an intelligent and efficient workflows.
+4. Concurrent computing infrastructure, such as services offered by AWS and Microsoft Azure which can execute image classification, at scale, and in real time, across multiple streams and escalate potential fires to human operators in intelligent and efficient workflows.
 5. Mature GIS platforms such as ArcGIS and QGIS which can help identify optimal placement of monitoring nodes.

 Organizations such as [PanoAI](https://www.pano.ai/) and [AlertWildfire ](https://www.alertwildfire.org/) are already developing and/or integrating these technologies to work toward this goal of near-instant wildfire identification and rapid response management.
 More information on their efforts can be seen on their respective websites.